gsoules/MkDocs/digital-archive/docs/user/viewing-items.md

 ## Viewing zoomable images

 Some items have an image that you can zoom into to see more detail.
-The first screenshot below shows an item with a zoomable images that is zoomed, that is, the entire item is visible.
+The first screenshot below shows an item with a zoomable image that is zoomed out, that is, the entire item is visible.
 The second screenshot shows the same item with the image zoomed in to near the center of the photo where two men are standing.